 Restricted nonexpendable net assets represent the College's permanent endowments.
-Most permanent endowments are held by the Clark State Community College Foundation.

-Restricted expendable net assets represent funds that are externally restricted to specific purposes such as student financial aid and grants, donations for the operation and maintenance of the Performing Arts Center and capital component funds.
+Restricted expendable net assets represent funds that are externally restricted to specific purposes such as student financial aid and grants, donations for the operation and maintenance of the Performing Arts Center, and capital component funds.